brian11235/WebCrawler/README.md

 # WebCrawler

-a webCrawler which can collect data from PTT Pokemon board and transfer the data into XML file
+a webCrawler which can collect data from PTT Pokemon board as well as transfer the data into JSON and EXCEL file